code0monkey1/clean-architecture-typescript-learn/README.md

               coverageDirectory: "coverage",
           ```

-      1. Next , we set the property `ModuleNameMapper` property
+      1. Next , we set the property `ModuleNameMapper` , which maps the name of the modules we've defined , i.e `domain` `application` etc , with respect to the `<rootDir>`.